-In this post I’d like to go over some quick and easy ways to improve the effectiveness of headers (site headers and content headers) in website design.
-Effective headers connect with a user faster, and help users understand the flow of content without much thought.
-These are not rules to live by, but definitely things to consider in the design process.
+In this article I’ll go over some quick and easy ways to improve the effectiveness of headings—both site headings and content headings.
+A well-designed heading can make a site universally intuitive to readers.
+Keep in mind, these are not rules to live by, but all 5 tips are definitely things to consider in the design process.

-Your headers need to appear separate from the rest of the content on the page.
+Headings need to appear separate from the rest of the content on the page.
 Just as underlining and using a different color for links helps readers identify them as such, headings need to appear unique.
-Use color, font weight, and font families to add contrast to your headers.
-It’s worth noting that underlines should be reserved for links.
+Use color, font weight, and font families to add contrast.
+(Though it’s worth noting that underlines should be reserved for links.)

 “Warm colors are active, attention-grabbing and aggressive.
 They stimulate the emotions, motivate and seem to come forward off the screen or page.” —Pantone, Inc

-Warmer colors catch the eye better than cooler ones.
+Fun fact: warmer colors catch the eye better than cooler ones.
 Warm colors are active, attention grabbing, and appear to come off the page while cooler colors retract into it.
-When possible, use warmer colors to gain your readers attention faster, and direct them to important content.
+When possible, use warmer colors to gain readers’ attention more quickly, and direct them to important content.
 This serves a dual purpose, both attracting more readers to the page, and helping them find the information they seek.

 Headings need to be prominent, so make them (relatively) big.
 People associate size with importance—if it’s bigger, they know it’s more important.
-Consult a newspaper for a prime example of how headers should appear.
-The title of the newspaper is the most prominent, and as you progress down the page, headers typically become less prominent.
-In web design, we can visually accomplish this same effect by changing the size of headers while semantically we use the <h1> through <h6> tags.
+Take a look at a newspaper for a prime example of how headings should appear.
+The title of the newspaper is the most prominent, and progressing down the page, headings typically become smaller.
+In web design, we can visually accomplish this same effect by changing the size of headings while semantically using the <h1> through <h6> tags.
 These semantic tags are particularly important, as they allow screenreaders to recognize them as headings, making them universally accessible.

 5. Be Concise!

 What tips would you add to the list?
-Have you discovered any ways to improve headers or similar elements on your site?
+How have you improved headings or similar elements on your site?